 Trees and plants are a common cause of disputes between neighbours.
 In NSW legislation largely regulates the planting, pruning, destruction and removal of trees and plants and also deals with some of the disputes.
 The overall aim, wherever possible, is to conserve vegetation, especially in the urban environment.
 Below is an outline of the laws most relevant to neighbours.

-The Noxious Weeds Act 1993 prohibits the planting or growing of ‘noxious’ plants and requires occupiers to control noxious weeds on their land.
+In NSW, the Noxious Weeds Act 1993 prohibits the planting or growing of ‘noxious’ plants and requires occupiers to control noxious weeds on their land.
 Local councils are responsible for the control of noxious weeds in their area and may issue a ‘weed control notice’, requiring an occupier to carry out weed control.
-You can find a list of ‘noxious weeds’ on the NSW Department of Primary Industries website or visit your local council’s website.

 Apart from noxious weeds, you do not need council approval to plant a tree or plant on your land.
 However, as trees can block drains, damage buildings and obstruct views, you may wish to consider your choice of tree and its location carefully.